 The Washington Post has looked at the Sprint HTC Hero mobile phone and says that the handset is a big leap for Sprint and its Android line in hardware and software.
 However, the handset isn’t perfect with notable flaws like

-San Francisco Chronicle the Os is still "not there yet."
-With all the Android handsets and other devices being launched onto the market and the buzz that Android devices are creating it is hard to see where the OS is failing though it still needs a few improvements.
+Android has been on the market for a year now and according to the San Francisco Chronicle the Os is still "not there yet."
+With all the Android handsets and other devices being launched onto the market and the buzz that Android

-Far EasTone, which is most likely because the company makes handsets specifically for the Taiwanese market and I am in America.
-The company has announced that it will be launching more Android devices this year than it had previously said.
+I have never heard of a phone maker called Far EasTone, which is most likely because the company makes handsets specifically for the Taiwanese market and I am in America.
+The company has announced that it will be launching more

-developer's conference it is holding on October 26 it will be giving away free HTC Hero handsets and a month of free service.
-The free phone and service will be given to the first 400 developers who attend the HTC Coding Lab.
+Sprint has announced that at the developer's conference it is holding on October 26 it will be giving away free HTC Hero handsets and a month of free service.
+The free phone and service will be given to the first 400 developers